Bunny Colby: Career

 Following her debut, Colby began performing for a wide range of studios, including Girlfriends Films, Brazzers, Bangbros, Blacked, Zero Tolerance, Third Degree, Deeper, Vixen, Kelly Madison Networks, Naughty America, Devil's Film, MissaX, DareDorm, and Kink.com, among others.
 She has performed in a variety of genres, ranging from fetish-themed and amateur-style productions to feature productions.
 One of her early career highlights was a shoot for Vixen with Xander Corvus, which she cited as a particularly positive and memorable experience due to the company's polished production style.

 Colby's reputation in the industry has been shaped by her professionalism, openness, and an adaptable on-screen style that reviewers have praised.
 Noted for her enthusiastic and authentic performances, she appears in both romantic and more intense fetish-oriented productions, often bringing a sense of humor and playfulness to her roles.
 This versatility has led to a strong presence in both mainstream studio productions and on online subscription platforms, where she maintains a direct connection with fans.
-Her rising profile was recognized in January 2020 when she was named Penthouse’s "Pet of the Month."
+Her rising profile was recognized in January 2020 when she was named Penthouse's "Pet of the Month."

 Outside of adult entertainment, Colby has also been involved in animal rescue and welfare initiatives, a recurring theme throughout her career.

-Looking ahead, Colby has expressed an interest in sustaining a long-term career in adult film, including transitioning into MILF roles as she ages.

 As of 2023, Colby has appeared in more than 390 credited films, in addition to her continued webcam and independent online work.